+Negative values in the lower bound of the interquartile ranges (IQR) are a consequence of stochastic noise in the model.

+Numbers are rounded to the 2nd significant digit.

 IQR = Interquartile Range

 REFERENCES

 1 Bryden A, Petticrew M, Mays N, et al. Voluntary agreements between government and business—A scoping review of the literature with specific reference to the Public Health Responsibility Deal.
 Health Policy (New York) 2013;110:186–97. doi:https://doi.org/10.1016/j.healthpol.2013.02.009